CZ-NIC/knot-resolver/doc/build.rst

    "`pkg-config`_", "*all*", "*(build only)* [#]_"
    "C compiler", "*all*", "*(build only)* [#]_" "libknot_ 2.0+", "*all*", "Knot DNS library."

+There are optional package that enable specific functionality in Knot DNS Resolver.

 .. csv-table:: Optional requirements.
    :header: "Requirement", "Required by", "Notes"